 Regarding the terminology used to describe switch costs, we initially selected the terms “local” and “global” to stay consistent with previous research that has employed these terms (e.g., Huff et al., 2015; Nashiro et al., 2018; Tse et al., 2010; Velichkovsky et al., 2020).
-Because most of these papers were published within the last decade, we do not agree that these terms are old fashioned.
+Because most of these papers were published within the last decade, we believe these terms should not be characterized as old-fashioned.
 Additionally, we believe these terms provide greater clarity when discussing switch costs.
-Both “mixing costs” and “switching costs” reflect different types of task-switching costs, yet these terms incorrectly suggest that only “switching costs” reflect performance declines due to task-switching.
+Both “mixing costs” and “switching costs” reflect different types of task-switching costs, yet both types are technically switch costs.
+We therefore argue that local and global switch costs are more accurate terms.
 Comment 4: In the description of procedure, the information on how task-sets were cued in switch blocks is a bit confusing.
 On page 13 (lines 26-28), the authors write that “…the words consonant/vowel or odd/even were presented at the top of the screen in the left and right corners to cue the task set”.
 On the next page (lines 13-15), however, it is indicated, that “…participants were prompted with the word “letter” or “number….This prompt was located above the stimulus pair”.
 Do “cues” and “prompts” mean the same, namely to signal the participant which task has to be performed on a given trial, or are these different kinds of stimuli both presented in each trial of switch blocks?
 The authors should give a more precise description of the task design´.

 Response: By “cue the task-set,” we simply mean that the words consonant/odd and vowel/even were always presented in the upper left and upper right corners, respectively, to remind participants of which key was associated with each response (i.e., consonant/odd responses were made by pressing the “p” key, while vowel/even responses were made via the “q” key.
 For switch blocks, an additional cue was placed over the stimulus (e.g., “Letter” or “Number”), informing participants of which task was to be completed for a given trial.

-We have updated our description of the study procedure (pg. xx) to clarify this point.
+We have updated our description of the study procedure (pg.
+14) to clarify this point.
 Comment 5: It is also desirable if the exact timing of the trial would be specified.
 Even though, in this study, the CSI was not manipulated, the indication of how long “the prompt” (or “the cue”) and the test stimulus were presented, as well as the temporal sequence of the cue and the test stimulus, would contribute to the comparability of this study with other task-switching studies.
 Response: All trials were self-paced, and participants were instructed to respond as quickly and accurately as possible.
 For switch blocks, prompts were displayed simultaneously with the stimuli.
-We now include a figure detailing trial time course for both pure and switch blocks (Figure 1, pg. x; please see our response to Reviewer 1, comment 5.).
+We now include a figure detailing trial time course for both pure and switch blocks (Figure 1, pg.
+36; please see our response to Reviewer 1, comment 5.).